liulei1009/liulei1009.github.io/index.md

 layout: page
 ---

 <strong>Dr. Lei Liu</strong> is a Post-Doc Research Associate for the Satellite Navigation and Sensing Laboratory [(SeNSe Lab)](http://gnssrange.com/) at the University of Colorado Boulder.
-He received his Ph.D. in Geodesy and Geomatics from Wuhan University China in 2020.
+He received his Ph.D. in Geodesy and Geomatics from Wuhan University China in 2020, supervised by Prof. [Yibin Yao](http://ybyao.users.sgg.whu.edu.cn/).
 His current research interests are GNSS ionospheric monitoring, modeling, and forecasting of ionospheric TEC and irregularities using machine learning.
 See detailed information from his [CV](https://drive.google.com/file/d/1fmaxUvoSh9hu_4B8x-8H5Laq4L_ZIlft/view?usp=sharing)

 ## Research Interests
 - GNSS Ionosphere Monitoring and Modeling